soundpress/RulesOfNYC/docs/c13/index.rst

 (a) Consultative inspections.

    (1) Voluntary consultation.
-In accordance with New York City Administrative Code § 17-1504, the Department will provide a consultative inspection to a person operating or applying for a permit to operate a food service establishment, as defined in New York City Health Code § 81.03, on how to operate the establishment in compliance with the Health Code and other applicable law.
+In accordance with New York City Administrative Code § 17-1504, the Department will provide a consultative inspection to a person operating or applying for a permit to operate a food service establishment, as defined in 24 RCNY Health Code § 81.03, on how to operate the establishment in compliance with the Health Code and other applicable law.

    (2) Priority and scheduling of consultative inspections.